A Comprehensive Guide for the Best Ear Drops for Clearing Wax

 How do Otex ear drops work?

-The active ingredient in Otex ear drops is urea hydrogen peroxide.
-These drops attempt to break up the ear wax into smaller pieces, hoping that they will fall out of the ear naturally.
-As discussed previously, in most cases, a trained professional in ear wax removal will be necessary to remove ear wax, even if it is softened by ear drops.
+The active ingredient in Otex ear drops is urea hydrogen peroxide, which helps break down ear wax by releasing oxygen and softening the wax.
+Another common ingredient found in many professional and over-the-counter ear drops is carbamide peroxide, which also helps break apart hardened earwax for easier removal.
+As discussed previously, in most cases, a trained professional in earwax removal will be necessary to remove ear wax, even if it is softened by ear drops.

 How to use sofradex eardrops